 Stick with tasteful, understated ornamentation like turned legs and tufted backs.

-Upholstered furnishings should be covered in a solid color fabric or a classic pattern like stripes, plaids, damask, or florals. (take a lesson from my graphic 80’s couch).
-These classic patterns are always in vogue.
+Upholstered furnishings should be covered in a solid color fabric or a classic pattern like stripes, plaids, damask, or florals (take a lesson from my graphic 80’s couch).
+These timeless patterns are always in vogue.

 4. Organic materials

 Nature is the OG of decorating materials.
 Which means textures found there are forever.
 Work some of these into the accessories in your rooms and they will work for you for a long, long time: